 In short, pricing was opaque and the fine print that came with cards was difficult to decipher – often leading to costs much higher than those card users anticipated.

 Thanks to the CARD Act, tricks like these have significantly declined.
 Now, interest rates provided at the outset of receiving a credit card more accurately reflect the actual cost of the credit card.
 There is still a hierarchy of credit cards in terms of their value, but this is easy to access, for example, there are online resources that list the best credit cards in usa.
-So, it is still important to read the small print carefully before signing up for a credit card, but largely speaking it is much safer to choose this route now than it used to be thanks to the new legislation.
+When choosing a credit card, there are a lot of things to look out for, including the APR, minimum repayment and any annual fees and charges.
+This is why it is important to compare credit cards before signing up for one.
+So, while it is still important to read the small print carefully before signing up for a credit card, largely speaking it is much safer to choose this route now than it used to be thanks to the new legislation.
 The legislation restricted the amount of upfront fees card issuers can charge, limited “back-end” penalty fees when late payments are made or credit limits exceeded, and perhaps most importantly, narrowed circumstances when issuers could raise interest rates, especially on previous balances.
 The act also prohibited issuers from extending credit to consumers without determining an ability to repay, determined that late fees and other penalties must be “reasonable and proportional” to the violation of the account terms, and imposed new rules to protect young consumers.